Nhaila-Abdessamad/CloudFormation/ubuntu-marketPlace.md

+## How to create a Linux Desktop Machine

 ### Pay The MarketPlace a visit
 - You Will Find The Product in this link [ Ubuntu Linux Desktop with Web Interface ](https://aws.amazon.com/marketplace/pp/prodview-vkoypmw6w3ta2)